Aarception/Mo-information-security-portfolio/README.md

 > *`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*

 ---
-DISCOVERY: I may be differentially adapted for human mediating/sensing and possibly laden with latent skillset for designing better in-take or support structures than currently exist, a quality suited for the ongoing economic transition and great disruption in the human adjustment to machine interaction.
-This is an insight that stood out in the negative space of this matter.

----

 ### ☀️ `Update: It has been agreed to prepare a special Congressional-focused Monograph on this experience for indepth study by Congressional aides and researchers given the fact of the Dataset's unique qualities`
    - It is timestamped